Where Does Sugar Enter the Blood?

 When one goes long hours in a day without eating, the pancreas stops secreting insulin.
 Production of glucagon by the alpha cells begins.
 The hormone sends a signal to the liver.
 The liver converts the stored glycogen to glucose for absorption into the bloodstream.

 In summary, long days of starvation lead to the utilization of energy stored in the muscles.
-When the stored energy and glucose runs out of stock, the liver generates glucose from waste products.
+When the stored energy and glucose run out of stock, the liver generates glucose from waste products.

 Ileum

-Now, it’s the last part of the small intestines.
+Now, it’s the last part of the small intestine.
 It connects to the large intestines.
-It absorbs nutrients through diffusion to be used by the body like the jejunum.
+It absorbs nutrients through diffusion to be used by the body, like the jejunum.
 It ensures complete absorption of the minerals before proceeding to the large intestines.

-From the small intestines, the substances move to the large intestines.
-After that, large intestines reabsorb minerals and water from the products.
-It also stores fecal matter and ferments hard-to-digest materials.
+The substances move from the small intestines to the large intestines, where they are reabsorbed as minerals and water from the products.
+The large intestines also store fecal matter and ferment hard-to-digest materials.

-Then, from the large intestines, the food substances move to the rectum.
-Rectum connects to the brain by sensory nerves to relay signals to release the fecal matter.
+Then, the food substances move to the rectum from the large intestines.
+The rectum connects to the brain by sensory nerves to relay signals to release the fecal matter.

 The last part is the anus.
 Its core function is to control the stool.
 The sphincter muscles that contract and expand accordingly help release the matter when ready.